pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 ```
 It takes as input a location to sample the texture at, and a `SamplerState`, which is an object containing metadata used to influence the sampling, like which [texture filtering](https://en.wikipedia.org/wiki/Texture_filtering) mode should be used.

-Here is an example of a simple fragment/pixel shader which shades each pixel using the result of sampling a texture `_Texture` using the UV coordinates in the 0th channel:
+Here is an example of a simple fragment shader which shades each pixel by sampling a texture `_Texture` using the texture coordinates in the 0th UV channel:
 ```glsl
 float4 frag (float2 uv : TEXCOORD0) : SV_Target
 {